World Wide Technology Championship

-The World Wide Technology Championship at Mayakoba is a professional golf tournament on the PGA Tour in Mexico, held at Playa del Carmen, south of Cancún.
-It debuted in February 2007 and was the first PGA Tour event in Mexico this century.
+The World Wide Technology Championship is a professional golf tournament on the PGA Tour in Mexico, contested at the Tiger Woods-designed El Cardonal golf course within the Diamante Cabo San Lucas resort.
+It debuted in February 2007 and was the first PGA Tour event to take place in Mexico.
+The first 16 years of the tournament took place in Riviera Maya before the tournament was moved to Los Cabos in 2023.

 History

 Originally an alternate event in late winter, the tournament was played the same week as the WGC Match Play event in Arizona.
 Mayakoba was part of the FedEx Cup, but only earned half the points of a regular event.
 The prize fund in 2007 was US$3.5 million (with a winner's share of $630,000), making it the richest golf tournament in Mexico.